otto2323/otto2323.github.io/_pages/about.md

 Thank you for your visit!
 I am a doctoral student and researcher  at the Chair of Empirical Political Research in the [Department of Political Science at Goethe University Frankfurt](https://www.goethe-university-frankfurt.de/109358135/Osman_Suntay__M_A?locale=en) and the [Institute for Empirical-Analytical Research (InFER)]( https://www.fb03.uni-frankfurt.de/67725421/InFER).
 With an interdisciplinary approach drawing on political science, social psychology, and migration studies, I study comparative political behavior in majority–minority contexts in the West, focusing on how political actors and political violence shape intergroup attitudes.

 My research seeks to understand the mechanisms that improve intergroup relations, particularly through social identity.
-Rather than viewing identity only as a sense of belonging, I examine how individuals define and make meaning of their identity, and how these processes are influenced by political actors (e.g., governments and religious and political elites) and political developments.
+Rather than viewing identity only as a sense of belonging, I examine how individuals define and make meaning of their identity, and how these processes are influenced by political actors (e.g., governments and religious/political elites) and political developments.

 I use large-scale surveys and experimental and quasi-experimental approaches to examine how government policies, religious elites, education, and extremist violence influence identity, intergroup relations, and political participation among Muslim immigrants and majority  communities.